How to Determine a Good Car Insurance Rate

 - You are paying a $10 late fee every month.
 By moving your payment date to a date which works for you and combining the change with electronic withdrawal you could save even more.

 - You are currently doing everything right.
-You have a good driving record and are receiving the good student discount.
+You have a good driving record and are receiving a good student discount.
 The only thing holding you back still is your age.
-Once you hit 25, your rate will go down making you a preferred driver.
+Once you hit 25, your rate will go down, making you a preferred driver.
 Stick it out a few more years and you’ll be in good shape.